danielberkompas/danielberkompas.github.io/_posts/2015-09-25-announcing-learn-elixir-tv.md

 ### How is this different from [ElixirSips][elixirsips]?

-I'm a happy subscriber to Josh Adam's [ElixirSips][elixirsips] screencast.
+I'm a happy subscriber to Josh Adams' [ElixirSips][elixirsips] screencast.
 If you're not already a subscriber, go sign up for it now!
 It's great.

 However, I felt like there was room for a screencast oriented more toward